dbut2/advent-of-code/README.md

 Some solutions may have a v2 solution if I've attempted a more efficient/effective solution

-All Go solutions should be runnable through just go running the **file**.
+All Go solutions should be runnable through just `go run`ning the **file**.
 I make no guarantees for older solutions being runnable as I update my packages frequently, but generally the most recent solutions will work.

 <!--- advent_readme_stars table --->
 ## 2023 Results